-Set in England, New Zealand and Bangladesh, Little Pieces of Sophie (78,000 words) is about a young man’s struggle with passion and obsession for his childhood friend and their commitment to make the world a better place.
+Set in England, New Zealand and Bangladesh, Little Pieces of Sophie is about a young man’s struggle with passion and obsession for his childhood friend and their commitment to make the world a better place.

-‘Little Pieces of Sophie’ begins in Lancashire in 1989 when Jack and Sophie are twelve years old.
+The story begins in Lancashire in 1989 when Jack and Sophie are twelve years old.
 They are both an only child and have been close friends since starting primary school.
 Jack contracted leukaemia when he was eight.
 After many failures to find a donor, he was incredibly lucky when Sophie’s bone marrow was found to be a suitable match, resulting in a complete remission.
-As Sophie, who is part Māori, tells him about her experiences of racism at their school they become even closer.
+When Sophie, who is part Māori, tells him about her experiences of racism at their school they become even closer.
 This ends abruptly when Sophie and her mother move back to New Zealand.
 Jack and Sophie keep in touch but suddenly after a year he stops hearing from her.

 However, Sophie discovers Jack’s scheme that got them together and is devastated.
 Their relationship is jeopardised even further when Jack insists on an unscrupulous plan to stop their boss.
 Jack will have to change his ways and be prepared to take risks with the one he loves.
 And Sophie will have to decide if the end justifies the means in stopping their boss.